Cleaning with Vinegar

 Cleaning Bathrooms with Vinegar

-Homemade cleaners for the bathroom are
+Homemade cleaners for the

 real money savers.
 You don't need the toilet cleaners, the shower

 cleaners and the bath liquid cream cleaners.
 All you need is a little